CORALCORAL

 coral init my-task

-This creates a directory with a starter task.yaml and eval/grader.py:
+This creates a self-contained task with a packaged grader:

 my-task/